 Helping them pursue all available legal remedies

-Maximizing their financial recoveries so they can restore their lives.
+Helping them pursue any possible financial recoveries so they can restore their lives.

 When maritime and offshore workers are hurt on the job, they may have the right to recovery.
 Here are the different maritime injury claims and who’s eligible to pursue them.